Jesus-Vazquez-A/Rent-Amount-Brazilian/README.md

 This method is used when we know that all the variables are going to serve us and are correlated.

+Through a cross-validation technique that serves to see the average generalization of the model.
+To find the best set of parameters for our data.

+* **alpha:** The closer the value is to 1, the greater the L1 penelazation effect.

 ### **Cross Validation**

 ![cv](https://user-images.githubusercontent.com/85312561/177008327-c49f35b2-e788-452c-a821-84f7540f4c71.png)